mandrulevicius/elemental-ascension-BIGMODE2025/Design.md

 ## Log
 Saturday 17:00, we fixed last critical issue with logic, have most prefabs, can focus on building levels.
 Have some terrains to place stuff in, just need to place more stuff, then remove some.
-Kind of want to have a brush for plac
+Want to have a brush for placing prefabs